Hujaifa81/blood-donation-management-system-backend/README.md

-# 🩸 Blood Donation Management System - Backend
+# 🩸 Red Love-Blood Donation Management System - Backend

 This is the backend server for the Blood Donation Management System.
 It provides RESTful APIs to manage users, blood donation requests, blog posts, and payment processing.